Parks, Recreation, and Open Space (PROS) Plan

 Also, the SE Quadrant of Pioneer Park should have a perimeter trail that is actually a full perimeter.
 At the SE Perimeter trail entrance of the SE Quadrant, (coming off of 92nd Ave) the "Perimeter Trail" doesn't connect to the western trail until the middle of the quadrant, and residents have to backtrack to get west.
 It wouldn't take much to add a short trail that connects the SE Perimeter Trail to the Fox Trail (directly to the west) to make an actual perimeter.
 Thank you!

-DNR about 2 years ago
+DNR almost 3 years ago

 Could you please explain when a Report has "Public Review Draft," what does that mean exactly?
 Does it mean that the public get to review it or does it mean that it is a "Final Draft?"
 You see, in the AB6001, the consultant is referring to the PROS Plan as a "Public Review Draft," but the City staff are referring to it as a "Final Draft," and asking the City Council to approve the "Final Draft."
 And if there are technical difficulties, does a subject just get approved regardless?
 Thanks.

-fletchsa1 about 2 years ago
+fletchsa1 almost 3 years ago

 I have never seen something as dishonest as this PROS Plan.
 First of all, it is not a "FINAL" draft.
 It has stamped on it, in red lettering: "PUBLIC REVIEW DRAFT."
 And as it is a public review draft, does that not mean you want the public to comment on it?
 Why did the Consultant refer to it as a "public review draft" but the City staff are referring to it as "FINAL DRAFT," and asking the City Council to approve the "FINAL DRAFT" which it is not?